-W&M's five (5) pre-Orientation summer programs are great way to learn more about yourself and our community as you prepare to join the Tribe on campus in August!
+W&M's four (4) pre-Orientation programs are great way to learn more about yourself and our community the summer before you join us in August!

 The purpose of the W&M Bridge program is to provide incoming neurodivergent students, both freshman and transfers, the opportunity to acclimate themselves to William & Mary.
 Neurodiversity refers to the diversity of brains and minds, including autism, Tourette Syndrome, epilepsy, seizure disorder, ADHD, etc. At William & Mary, we seek to improve the college experiences of neurodivergent students.
-Students will have the chance to meet and socialize with other neurodivergent students and will be introduced to campus resources.
-Please note that all costs (room/board, food, and other program fees) are covered by William & Mary.
-Participants are responsible for their transportation to and from campus.
-For more information about the W&M Bridge Program, contact [[neurodiversity]].
+Through this program, participating students will have the chance to meet and socialize with other neurodivergent students and will be introduced to campus resources.